Renewable energy in South Africa: Energy providers

 The South African energy sector is dominated by the company Eskom.
 Eskom currently produces 95% of South Africa's electricity.
 Due to their large presence in the non-renewable energy sector, there are independent power producers (IPP) who are capable of providing renewable energy sources.
 To reach the 10,000 GWh renewable energy target, the government has joined agencies and implemented policies that promote independent renewable energy producers.
 BioTherm Energy is the leading IPP because of their three wind and solar projects that are involved in REI4P.
 Mulilo is a South African company who provides clean energy such as wind and solar to the national grid.
 Mulilo is a member of the South African REI4P and has won 420MW worth of projects.
 They currently have 30MW of solar PV operational and have another 185MW scheduled.
-By the end of 2017, Mulilo was to contribute 240 megawatts of wind power. juwi South Africa is a renewable energy company who is also one of the world's leading renewable energy companies. juwi South Africa's main focus is on the production of solar energy on a utility and commercial scale, as well as onshore wind energy. juwi South Africa has built five utility-scale solar plants under the REI4P and they are also a member of the IPPs.
+By the end of 2017, Mulilo was to contribute 240 megawatts of wind power. juwi South Africa is a renewable energy company who is also one of the world's leading renewable energy companies. juwi South Africa's main focus is on the production of solar energy on a utility and commercial scale, as well as onshore wind energy. juwi South Africa has built five utility-scale solar plants under the REI4P and they are also a member of the IPPs.WiSolar is an on-demand prepaid solar utility company in South Africa, which provides affordable solar energy options to South Africans while addressing climate change.
+It Solar panels releases electrons when struck by sunlight, to supply immediate energy consumption and stores any excess.